 On top of the laundry list of health defenses for the baby, breastfeeding seems to provide the mother with long-term protection against certain cancers and diseases, including high blood pressure, endometriosis, type 2 diabetes, rheumatoid arthritis, and cardiovascular disease.
 A study of more than 60,000 women in 2009 found that those with a family history of breast cancer were 60% less likely to get the disease before menopause if they breastfed.

 The duration of nursing also has important benefits.
 The total length a woman chooses to breastfeed has been linked to a reduced risk of breast and ovarian cancers.
 According to data from 47 epidemiological studies in 30 countries, the longer a woman breastfeeds, the more she is protected against breast cancer.
 One theory is that breastfeeding reduces the quantity of a woman’s menstrual periods, thus reducing her lifetime exposure to estrogen, which is linked to an increased risk of breast and ovarian cancers.
 Another theory is that in switching on the mammary glands, breastfeeding makes breast cells more resistant to mutations that can cause cancer.

 Study after study on the effects of breastfeeding for a mom and her baby have borne out new discoveries about its numerous benefits.
 Though “breast is best” in an ideal world, it is not possible or desirable for everyone.
-At EmmaWell, we support every mother’s baby-feeding choice without judgment.
-Our team of board-certified lactation consultants are now available for baby feeding consultations to answer any questions you might have about making the right choice for your family and making that method work for you.
+We should support every mother’s baby-feeding choice without judgment.

 With Warmth and Wellness,